garfix/nligems/doc/internals.md

 - Check for correctness (does a statement correspond with the available data?)
 - Provide natural inferences from the sentence
 - Create a paraphrase of the sentence

+#### Common sense

+All rules of an NLI system are programmed by humans.
+This always is a lot of work.
+But the important advantage of this approach is that the train of thought of the system that it uses to solve a problem can be traced back to individual inference rules.
+And more, the builder of the application can decide what kinds of inferences the system can and cannot make.

+This is in distinct contradiction to the practise of machine learning (ML) where the programmer has less work and the system learns by itself.
+In such a system the machine determines the rules and there is a real chance that the user does not understand the reasoning of the computer.
+What's more, the results of an ML system tend to be inexact and the response has a small but real chance of not being correct.

+Now there are uses cases for NLI systems where this does not matter, but they are rare.
+In which cases would it be okay to specify a question in great detail and then get a response that is not certain and whose reasoning cannot be traced?

 #### Determine feasibility